Brick Mismatch Problems? Here’s the Permanent Fix

 This method:

-- Matches brick tone, shading, and depth
+Matches brick tone, shading, and depthÂ

-- Works on individual bricks or entire walls
+Works on individual bricks or entire wallsÂ

-- Allows precise artistic blending
+Allows precise artistic blendingÂ

-- Will not peel or trap moisture
+Will not peel or trap moistureÂ

-- Lasts decades with minimal maintenance
+Lasts decades with minimal maintenanceÂ

 This is the exact technique our team uses to correct mismatched brick for builders, homeowners, insurance adjusters, and commercial clients across the Southeast.

-Why Palmetto State Exteriors Is the Southeast’s Brick Staining Leader
+Why Palmetto State Exteriors Is the Southeast’s Brick Staining Leader?

 With over 100 years of combined experience, our artisans specialize in:

-- Complex color matching
+Complex color matchingÂ

-- Large-scale commercial corrections
+Large-scale commercial correctionsÂ

-- Restoring uniformity to aging or weathered façades
+Restoring uniformity to aging or weathered façadesÂ

-—and the results speak for themselves.
+Our mineral stains come with industry-leading —and the results speak for themselves.

 Ready to Fix Your Brick—Permanently?